-Families - Students will be taught:

-- That there are different types of committed and stable relationships. - How to: determine whether other students, adults or sources of information are trustworthy. - The characteristics of positive and healthy friendships. - How stereotypes, in particular stereotypes based on sex, gender, race, religion, sexual orientation or disability, can cause damage. - That in school and in the wider society they can expect to be treated with respect by others, and that in turn they should show due respect to others. - About different types of bullying (including cyberbullying), the impact of bullying, responsibilities of bystanders to report bullying and how and where to get help. - That some types of behaviour within relationships are criminal, including violent behaviour and coercive control. - What constitutes sexual harassment and sexual violence and why these are always unacceptable. - The legal rights and responsibilities regarding equality.
+- 2.6.
+Students will be taught: - That there are different types of committed and stable relationships. - How to determine whether other students, adults or sources of information are trustworthy. - The characteristics of positive and healthy friendships. - How stereotypes, particularly in this context stereotypes based on sex, gender, race, religion or belief, sexual orientation or disability, can cause damage. - That in school and in the wider society they can and should expect to be treated with respect by others, and that in turn they should show due respect to others. - About different types of bullying (including cyberbullying), the impact of bullying, responsibilities of bystanders to report bullying and how and where to get help. - That some types of behaviour within relationships are criminal, including violent behaviour and coercive control. - What constitutes sexual harassment and sexual violence, including child on child sexual harassment and sexual violence, and why these are always unacceptable. - The legal rights and responsibilities regarding equality.

-Online and media - Students will be taught:
+Online and media

-- Their rights, responsibilities and opportunities online, including that the same expectations of behaviour apply in all contexts, including online. - About online risks, including that any material someone provides to another has the potential to be shared online and the difficulty of removing potentially compromising material placed online. - Not to provide material to others that they would not want shared further and not to share personal material which is sent to them. - What to do and where to get support to report material or manage issues online. - That sharing and viewing indecent images of children (including those created by children) is a criminal offence which carries severe penalties including prison.
+- 2.7.
+Students will be taught: - Their rights, responsibilities and opportunities online, including that the same expectations of behaviour apply in all contexts, including online. - About online risks, including that any material someone provides to another has the potential to be shared online and the difficulty of removing potentially compromising material placed online. - Not to provide material to others that they would not want shared further and not to share personal material which is sent to them. - What to do and where to get support to report material or manage issues online. - That sharing and viewing indecent images of children (including those created by children) is a criminal offence which carries severe penalties including prison.

-Being safe - Students will be taught:
+Being safe

-- The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, forced marriage, honour-based violence and FGM, and how these can affect current and future relationships. - How people can actively communicate and recognise consent from others, including sexual consent, and how and when consent can be withdrawn (in all contexts, including online).
+- 2.8.
+Students will be taught: - The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, forced marriage, honour-based violence and FGM, and how these can affect current and future relationships. - How people can actively communicate and recognise consent from others, including sexual consent, and how and when consent can be withdrawn (in all contexts, including online).

-Intimate and sexual relationships, including sexual health - Students will be taught:
+Intimate and sexual relationships, including sexual health

-- That all aspects of health can be affected by the choices they make in sex and relationships, positively or negatively e.g. physical, emotional, mental, sexual and reproductive health and wellbeing. - That there are a range of strategies for identifying and managing sexual pressure, including understanding peer pressure, resisting pressure and not pressuring others. - That they have a choice to delay sex or to enjoy intimacy without sex. - The facts about the full range of contraceptive choices. - That there are choices in relation to pregnancy. - How the use of alcohol and drugs can lead to risky sexual behaviour. - How to get further advice, including how and where to access confidential sexual and reproductive health advice and treatment.
+- 2.9.
+Students will be taught: - That all aspects of health can be affected by the choices they make in sex and relationships, positively or negatively e.g. physical, emotional, mental, sexual and reproductive health and wellbeing. - That there are a range of strategies for identifying and managing sexual pressure, including understanding peer pressure, resisting pressure and not pressuring others. - That they have a choice to delay sex and/or to enjoy intimacy without sex. - The facts about the full range of contraceptive choices. - That there are choices in relation to pregnancy. - How the use of alcohol and drugs can lead to risky sexual behaviour. - How to get further advice, including how and where to access confidential sexual and reproductive health advice and treatment.

-Safer Sex - Students will be taught:
+Safer Sex

-Students will develop knowledge about safer sex.
+- 2.10.
+Students will be taught: - Information that will help them develop their knowledge about safer sex.
 Sexual health remains important to ensure that young people are equipped to make safe, informed and healthy choices as they progress through adult life.
 This will be delivered in a non-judgemental, factual way and allow scope for young people to ask questions in a safe environment.
 Progress Tutors will use strategies such as setting ground rules with the class to help manage sensitive discussion.